MrClappy/XMRigMonitor/README.md

 ## Project Description

-XMRig Monitor is an automated watchdog for XMRig crypto miners in Windows 10 environments.
-Its primary purpose is to maintain XMRig uptime on unstable systems and provide event logs when troubleshooting hardware optimization.
+XMRig Monitor is an automated watchdog for XMRig crypto miners or Proxies in Windows 10 environments.
+Its primary purpose is to maintain uptime on unstable systems and provide event logs when troubleshooting hardware optimization.

-### Features:
+### Main Features:

 - Restarts XMRig executable in the event of an application crash
 - Sends email notifications containing detailed logs of events
 - Monitors CPU temperature metrics to correlate crash root cause
 - Displays daily crash statistics

+### Modes:

-- Scheduled Task Mode: Runs silently on boot & restarts XMRigMonitor in the event of system crash
+- Task Mode: Runs silently on boot in Windows Task Scheduler
+- Proxy Mode: Monitors XMRig Proxy instead of XMRig
 - Tango Mode: Links two miners together to monitor each other

 ### Current State: